TBrost/TFCGyresRockLayerSize/README.md

 Implements the datapack rock_layer_settings option as shown here:  https://terrafirmacraft.github.io/Documentation/1.18.x/worldgen/dimension/#rock-layer-settings

 BUILD
-run build.sh to create the jar
+run build.sh to create the jar.
+Note that this is a very simple datapack loaded as a mod.